Introduction to Transformers: an NLP Perspective: Efficient Models

-In general, the same optimization method can be applied to different modules of a Transformer system.
+In general, the same optimization method can be applied to different modules of a Transformer-based system.
 To simplify the discussion, we will mostly consider self-attention sub-layers and FFN sub-layers in this section.
-Our discussion, however, is general and the methods presented here can be applied to other parts of a Transformer system, for example, cross-attention sub-layers.
+Our discussion, however, is general and the methods presented here can be applied to other parts of a Transformer model, for example, cross-attention sub-layers.